staabm/side-effects-detector/README.md

 Analyzes php-code for side-effects.

 When code has no side-effects it can e.g. be used with `eval($code)` in the same process without interfering.
+[Side-effects are classified](https://github.com/staabm/side-effects-detector/blob/main/lib/SideEffect.php) into categories to filter them more easily depending on your use-case.

 ## Install